WomenPlusPlus/deploy-impact-22-openedu-e/README.md

 The detailed tree, can be found [here](#repository-tree)

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>
-- What are the dependencies of your project?
-- Describe each limitation in detailed but concise terms
-- Explain why each limitation exists
-- Provide the reasons why each limitation could not be overcome using the method(s) chosen to acquire.
-- Assess the impact of each limitation in relation to the overall findings and conclusions of your project, and if appropriate, describe how these limitations could point to the need for further research.

 Limitation of the created product:
 - Enhance current MVP into a finite product
-- Data Architecture solution: The solution does not cover a database schema, webservices setup and scalability solutions.
+- Data Architecture solution: The solution does not cover a database, webservices setup and scalability solutions.
 This part has been moved out of the scope of the project due to the time constraint within the 6 week program.

 ## 🚀 Future Scope <a name = "future_scope"></a>